 Anyone can be a runner.
 All you really need are your feet and some open space!
-But marathon running is not for everyone.
+And once you become a runner, the allure of completing a marathon is an undeniable pull for many.

-But if you’re a marathon runner, or want to become one, then you need a little more than just your feet and something to run on.
-First and foremost, you’ll need to invest in a pair of the best marathon running shoes.
+If you’re a marathon runner, or want to become one, you need a little more than just your feet and something to run on.
+First and foremost, you’ll need to invest in a pair of good marathon running shoes.
+Marathon training is not easy, and marathoners, even strong ones, are at perpetual risk of overtraining and repetitive stress injuries.
+The right pair of shoes will manage much of this risk for you.

 Our recommendation is the Brooks Ghost 13.
 They’re available for men and women, feature a segmented crash pad to absorb shock as you land, and provide a perfect mix of cushioning and bouncy responsiveness.